Hoppi164/hoppi164.github.io/src/posts/the-power-of-ellipsis.md

 title: The Power Of Ellipsis
 date: '2021-11-02'
 slug: 'the-power-of-ellipsis'
+summary: 'Responsiveness is a concern that should be front and center for any modern front-end developer.
+Your site should look brilliant on all screens; large and small'
 ---

 Responsiveness is a concern that should be front and center for any modern front-end developer.